hvram1/ApprenticeSoftwareProject1/Pseudocode.md

 # ......................................................

 # ******************************************************
-#  SERVER SIDE - Storing the Event_data in Main_obj
+#  SERVER SIDE - Storing the Event_data in Main_obj and then filtering the data
 # ******************************************************

 ## Assume the below details are available at sever